UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Why The File Differences Mattered
 <blockquote>
 BRAF is a human gene that makes a protein (imaginatively) named B-Raf.
 This protein is involved in sending signals inside cells, which are involved in directing cell growth.
 In 2002, it was shown to be faulty (mutated) in human cancers.
 In particular the difference that between the two files "ATVKSRWSGS" and "ATEKSRWSGS" is the difference which leads to susceptibility to metastatic melanoma.
-Fortunately, because of high performance computing, massive databases, and molecular modelling applications, science has begun to develop specific inhibitors of mutated B-raf protein for anticancer treatments.
 </blockquote>
 -- *Slide End* --

 -- *Slide* --
 ### Part 3: Environment Modules